luischaparroc/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 * Tested on Ubuntu 14.04 LTS

 ## Files
-All of the following files are scripts, except `101-man_holberton`:
+All of the following files are scripts:

 | Filename | Description |
 | -------- | ----------- |